lindsayka9/capstoneember/README.md

 # Just Say It.
 ## A blog for those that want to speak their minds.

 **Just Say It.** is a blog for people who want to vent, post their feelings, and comment on each other's posts.
+Users can create a new post, read any post, and edit and delete their own posts.
+They can also create comments on any post, as well as edit and delete their own comments.

 ![Screenshot](https://i.imgur.com/bCzFthc.png "Screenshot")
 ![Screenshot](https://i.imgur.com/T3lUl29.png "Screenshot")